jumpt57/appengine-java-starter/README.md

 With the ImplicitValidationModule which allow to use annotations like @NotBlank (see : com.github.jumpt57.models.Message).

+To validate the bean you can add the @Valid annotation, it will be triggered at runtime and return validation exception if the Java Object does not follow the rules.

 ### JPA with Cloud SQL

 In order for the application to communicate with Cloud SQL we need a couple of things.